-During winter 2014 a transect was excavated across three of each of the permeable pavement designs and three impermeable control pavements.
+During the winter of 2014, a transect was excavated across three of each of the permeable pavement designs and three impermeable control pavements.
 Transects were located 1 m south of the Callery Pear trees and formed a right angle to the kerb.
 To expose the soil at these locations a ~1 m wide section of pavement surface was first removed to reveal the crushed rock screenings base layer.
-Screenings were removed using a custom built vacuum (G. S. Civil, Edwardstown, South Australia) which, with careful use, was able to extract the screenings whilst leaving roots larger than ~0.5 mm diameter intact.
+Screenings were removed using a custom-built vacuum (G. S. Civil, Edwardstown, South Australia) which, with careful use, was able to extract the screenings whilst leaving roots larger than ~0.5 mm diameter intact.

 Roots Growing In Permeable Pavement Crushed Rock Base Material

 Removal of the permeable pavement surfaces revealed networks of higher-order roots (Esau 1965) living in the screenings, including very fine (<0.5 mm diameter), fine ( 0.5 – 2 mm diameter) and small roots (2 – 5 mm diameter) (Böhm 1979 in Zobel & Waisel, 2010).
 Roots were observed throughout the full depth of the base layer (Figure 3).
 These fine, intricately branched roots (labelled ‘A’ in Figure 3) were observed in the base screenings of all six of the permeable pavements excavated.
 They appeared identical to roots observed two years earlier during a preliminary investigation in July 2012.
 The roots appeared randomly distributed in the crushed rock matrix, with fine and small roots typically distributed through lower parts of the screenings and very fine roots located higher and into the finer bedding screenings immediately beneath the paving blocks.